Bobby Brown (footballer, born 1940): 1960 Olympics

 Brown (left) playing for Great Britain against Italy in the 1960 Summer Olympics.

 Having represented England at amateur level, his performances for Barnet attracted the attention of the manager of the Great Britain Olympic football team, Norman Creek, who had been alerted to Brown following his brace in the 1959 FA Amateur Cup final.
 While still an amateur, Brown was chosen in the Great Britain squad for the 1960 Summer Olympics, along with his Barnet teammate Roy Sleap.
 Brown scored in all three of teams group matches, including a brace in their opening game during a 3–2 defeat to Brazil, as Britain finished the group stage in third-place resulting in their elimination.
 After seeing Brown score against his Italy side during the tournament, Giuseppe Viani offered Brown a contract at his club side A.C.
 Milan, however Brown kept the offer on hold as he was due to tour Australasia with an FA XI, which included England internationals such as Tom Finney and Bobby Moore.
 During the tour, he played in a number of the games against the New Zealand teams, and scored hat-tricks against both Otago and the Minor Provinces.
 When he returned to England, Brown discovered that Viani had suffered a heart attack and had subsequently stepped down as Milan manager.

 Later life

-Brown later worked as a Youth Development Officer for the Welsh Football Association from 1974 to 1980, when he left to join Hull City F.C. as Chief Scout and Youth team Manager.
+Brown later worked as a Youth Development Officer and under 18’s Welsh team manager for the Welsh Football Association from 1974 to 1980, when he left to join Hull City F.C. as Chief Scout and Youth team Manager.
 In 1983, Bobby moved to Pembrokeshire and entered in to the hospitality trade.
 He retired in 2011 and still resides on a small holding in Pembrokeshire.
 In 2020, during lockdown, Bobby wrote his life story titled 'All he can do is score goals - The life and times of Bobby Brown'.
-This was published with a small print run in September 2021 and can be obtained directly from the author.
+This was published with a small print run in September 2021.